johnbeve/PHI-696/Project-1/README.md

 10. Compare and contrast the proofs provided for (a) in your answers to questions 8 and 9.
 Explain the different assumptions, strategies, etc. exhibited in tree proofs vs natural deduction proofs.

 Natural deduction proofs repeatedly negate the right-hand (concluding) contingent variable or expression to (fail to) prove a contradiction.
-Tree proofs, at least via the ones I've seen via the online tableau proof generator, work off of negating the left-hand side, or the premises, of the given entailment.
+The proof is free to use whatever rules or inferences are relevant at each stage.
+Tree proofs, at least via the ones I've seen via the online tableau proof generator, only appear to work off of negating the left-hand side, or the premises, of the given entailment.